sylabs/singularity-admindocs/admin_quickstart.rst

   cannot verify newer signatures.
 - Container / host environment handling was modified at v3.6.0.
 - LUKS2 encrypted containers are not supported prior to v3.4.0

+{Singularity} 4.1 will build container images that can be run with version 4.0, with the exception of multi-layer OCI-SIF images.
+A multi-layer OCI-SIF created with the 4.1 ``--keep-layers`` option must be executed using version 4.1 or later.

 **************************
  Installation from Source